Be aware of fake migration agents- In Australia, migration agents must be registered with the Migration Agents Registry Office

 - Not paid at all by the employer or agent

 - He was located by the Australian Border Force and detained and deported from Australia

 - Return home with much less money than when you arrived.

 What to Remember

 - There is only one official Australian Government provider of visas – the Department of Home Affairs (HA).
-HA’s official website is www.homeaffairs.gov.au.
+HA’s official website is homeaffairs.gov.au.

-- It is easy for illegal operators to copy a real website or build one that looks professional.
+- It is easy for illegal operators to copy an actual website or build one that looks professional.
 Even if one character is different, it can mean another website or an email address.

 - You can pay the fee directly to the department and do not require an agent to pay this fee on your behalf.

 - No one can influence the outcome of a visa application or the visa decision-making process.
-Visas are granted only by authorized officers from HA if the relevant visa requirements are met.
+Visas are granted only by authorised officers from HA if the relevant visa requirements are met.

 How to Protect Yourself

 - Be suspicious if you are contacted by phone, post, email, or approached in person about a visa you did not apply for.
-The department does not contact people offering visas or asking for money to rectify a mistake.
-Any new information it is always updated on the Department of Home Affair’s official website www.homeaffairs.gov.au.
+The department does not contact people offering keys or asking for money to rectify a mistake.
+New information is constantly updated on the Department of Home Affairs official website homeaffairs.gov.au.

-- If you wish to use an Australian migration agent, check if it is registered on the Office of the Migration Agents Registration Authority website (https://www.mara.gov.au)
+- If you wish to use an Australian migration agent, check they are registered on the Office of the Migration Agents Registration Authority website (https://www.mara.gov.au)

 - Never provide your personal, credit card, or banking details in an email or over the phone—scammers will use your details to commit identity fraud or steal your money.

 - If you think you have provided your bank account details to a scammer, contact your bank or financial institution immediately.

 - Never provide private information online unless it is a secure site, and you know whom you are dealing with.
 Certain areas are locked with a padlock in the browser window or secure URL at the beginning of the address (that is, https://)